 Fig. 2 | Overview of MPRAflow association utility. a, Mandatory inputs (blue), optional flags (orange), output files (green) and utility (red).
-The program requires FASTQ files for the insert, either single end (SE) or paired end (PE) reads and a design file, which is a FASTA file containing the synthesized oligos.
-The user can also specify a tab delimited file with a mapping of CRS names given in the design file and a grouping, such as control category, a tab delimited file of variants in the ordered oligo pool to be used for a tailored alignment strategy, and can accept various parameters for filtering the pairing based on mapping qualities and number of observed barcodes mapping to the CRS.
-The program outputs a python dictionary in pickle format, mapping barcodes to their CRS. b, A visualization of barcode coverage for each enhancer, grouped by labels provided in the label TSV.
+The program requires FASTQ files for the insert, either single-end (SE) or paired-end (PE) reads and a design file, which is a FASTA file containing the synthesized oligos.
+The user can also specify a tab delimited file with a mapping of CRS names given in the design file and a grouping, such as control category, a tab-separated values file (TSV) of variants in the ordered oligo pool to be used for a tailored alignment strategy, and can accept various parameters for filtering the pairing based on mapping qualities and number of observed barcodes mapping to the CRS.
+The program outputs a Python dictionary in pickle format, mapping barcodes to their CRS. b, A visualization of barcode coverage for each enhancer, grouped by labels provided in the label TSV.

 168. Run the association utility.
 The user must specify the barcode, CRS read 1 and CRS read 2 (if applicable) FASTQ files and a FASTA file containing synthesized CRS oligo pool.
-(Fig. 2a) The most basic command for single end sequencing of the CRS can be seen below.
+(Fig. 2a) The most basic command for single-end sequencing of the CRS can be seen below.
 However, there are many optional flags that allows for customization of the pipeline as outlined in Table 1.
 If a HPC cluster is available with a queuing system such as SGE is available, we recommend submitting this command to the queue.

 conda activate MPRAflow